claytonjwong/bill-walsh/README.md

 Leadership requires poise under pressure.
 An organization that witnesses its leader at loose ends when troubles arise will look elsewhere for strength and direction.

+### Teaching Defines Our Leadership

+> I came to understand over my years as an assistance coach that when the audience is bored, its not their fault.
+And when they're plugged in and excited, it's because of you, the person in charge.

+#### 1. Passion is not just having a desire to do the job of teaching.
+* Being consumed with the process of developing the abilities of others is a fundamental source of personal joy.

+#### 2. Expertise is the inventory of knowledge and experience we possess on a particular subject.
+* we will not be followed when we are not at knowledgeable in what we do as we should be
+* a teacher gains expertise by seeking out great teachers, mentors, and other sources of information and wisdom in a relentless effort to add to his or her own knowledge.
+* actively seeking the counsel of those we repect  in our profession, as well as studing printed material and publications that we determine will provide pertinent input.

+#### 3. Communication is the ability to organize and then successfully convey our informed thoughts.
+* facial and body language
+* moving assuredly with energy

+⭐️ Companies led by good teachers, those with passion, expertise, communication skills, and persistence, do very well.